dwojtasik/PyHook/README.rst

 1. Download and unpack zip catalog with PyHook executable and pipelines.
 Releases up to 1.1.2 contains also ``*.addon`` file.
 2. | Prepare Python local environment (read more in `Virtual environment <#virtual-environment>`_) and download pipelines files if needed.
    | Pipelines has own directories with ``download.txt`` file that has list of files to download.
+Files can be also downloaded from PyHook app menu.
 3. Start game with `ReShade <https://reshade.me/>`_ installed.
 4. Start PyHook.exe.

-For custom pipelines (e.g. AI ones) install requirements and setup ENV variables that points to Python3 binary in required version.
+For custom pipelines (e.g. AI ones) install requirements (manually or from PyHook app menu) and setup ENV variables or settings that points to Python3 binary in required version.

 Available ENV variables (required up to 1.1.2, can be set in settings in newer versions):